You are here

 Taxis

 If there are three or four of you travelling, taxis are a comfortable and relatively economical way to travel.
-You can flag a taxi down at any time day and night if the green light is showing.
+You can flag a taxi down at any time of day or night if the green light is showing.
 Taxis are charged on a meter system (similar to the rest of Europe).
-See taxi prices, telephone numbers and app.

 Buses

 The island boasts an extensive and regular bus service.
-There are half-hour connections between all major resorts, including many of the most popular beaches.
-Buses run in the summer months from approximately 07:00 until 22:00.
-The disco bus then takes over from midnight until 6am, taking clubbers to and from all the major clubs and resorts.
+There are half-hourly connections between all major resorts, and during the summer season, buses also connect you to many beaches.
+At night, the disco bus takes over, taking clubbers to and from all the major clubs and resorts.

-Read more about transport on Ibiza in our Holiday tips - getting around on Ibiza.
+Find more information, including the locations of the bus stations in the large towns, in our Holiday tips - getting around on Ibiza.

 Ferries